renancavalcantercb/renancavalcantercb/README.md

 ### Hi 👋

-I'm a physics student and exploring the world of Data Science and RPA with Python.
+I'm a physics student and exploring the world of Data Science, automation and RPA with Python.
 - 🔭 I'm currently working as Business Intelligence Developer intern at Looqbox company
 - 🌱 I'm currently studying Machine Learning and practicing Python with other libraries (Requests, OpenCV, SciKit-Learn and BotCity).
 - 🤝 I'm looking for opportunities to collaborate with RPA projects!